 A lot of it has to do with the Federal Reserve and its tight control of the money supply.
-So let’s take a closer look to better understand how it all works.
+Let’s take a closer look to better understand how it all works.
 And how it affects mortgage rates.

 The “discount rate” is the interest rate the Federal Reserve sets and offers to member banks and thrifts that need to borrow money in order to prevent their reserves from dipping below the legally required minimum.